livecycle/preevy/site/docs/intro/under-the-hood.md

 The Preevy profile provides a mechanism for storing and sharing configuration and state between different machines.
 This allows sharing of environments between different CI jobs, or different developers.
 Using a shared profile ensures consistent configuration and stable URLs between different CI runs.

-Preevy includes built-in support for sharing profiles using [AWS S3](https://aws.amazon.com/s3/) and [Google Cloud Storage](https://cloud.google.com/storage/).
+Preevy includes built-in support for sharing profiles using[AWS S3](https://aws.amazon.com/s3/) [Google Cloud Storage](https://cloud.google.com/storage/) and [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/).
 You can also store the profile on the local filesystem and copy it manually.

 :::note
 The profile does not contain any cloud provider credentials.